margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I see familair people all around.
 I see the depth, the light, the ancient soul.
 All across the earth, people walking.
+They are everywhere on street corners.
+People with deep eyes.
+People with radiant smiles.
+People with encouraging words to share.
+People with interesting questions to ask.
+People with aid to provide.

 <br>